GoogleCloudPlatform/runtimes-common/versioning/README.md

 Versioning tools for Dockerfile source repos.

-- `dockerfiles` generates versionsed Dockerfiles from on a common template.
+- `dockerfiles` generates versionsed Dockerfiles from a common template.
 - `cloudbuild` generates a configuration file to build these Dockerfiles using [Google Container Builder](https://cloud.google.com/container-builder/docs/).